|Three Layer Chocolate Cake With Frosting |

 - 1 teaspoon vanilla extract

-- Preheat oven to 350 degrees F. Grease three 8-inch round pans and line bottoms with a round of parchment.
-Dust sides with flour.
+- Preheat oven to 350 degrees F. Grease and flour 3 8 inch round pans.
+If desired, line bottoms with rounds of parchment.

 - Meanwhile, sift together both flours, baking soda and salt.